 Cycling in Wiltshire

-The beautiful chalk hills and valleys of Wiltshire are setting to some of the UK’s most magnificent, and mystical places.
+Enjoy our cycle routes around the beautiful chalk hills and valleys of Wiltshire, setting to some of the UK’s most magnificent, and mystical places.
 See more on an electric bike, take steep climbs in your stride, get up close to the action and go further than ever before.
 Cycling means no parking stress (or costs), just plan your route via a few ‘watering holes’ and take in the beauty and magic of Wiltshire.
 The Wiltshire Cycleway is a 160 mile, circular route around some of the finest sights the county has to offer.
 Along this route you’ll cycle along some of the best towpaths in Britain, you’ll see ancient barrows and crop circles along with majestic buildings and monuments steeped in history.
 We are picking out some highlights in this blog especially for you and your bike.

-Begin at Sailsbury to see Salisbury Cathederal, be impressed by the tallest (slightly wonky) spire in Britain, surrounded by Cathederal Close, it’s easy to understand why Salisbury is a place of pilgrimage.
+Begin your cycle ride at Sailsbury to see Salisbury Cathederal, be impressed by the tallest (slightly wonky) spire in Britain, surrounded by Cathederal Close, it’s easy to understand why Salisbury is a place of pilgrimage.
 This ‘living church’ offers tours and is home to some very discerning Peregrine Falcons.
-Call in to view the cathederal’s 1215 Magna Carta, marvel at the skill of the craftsmen, have a coffee (and cake?) and jump in the saddle of your Mark 2 electric bike.
+Call in to view the cathederal’s 1215 Magna Carta, marvel at the skill of the craftsmen, have a coffee (and cake?) then jump in the saddle of your Mark 2 electric bike to continue.

-Stonehenge Via National Cycle Route 24 and 45
+Stonehenge Via National Cycle Routes 24 and 45

 Return Journey to Sailsbury Cycle Route 24

 You can return to Salisbury via the National Cycle Routes route 24.